philiparvidsson/GPU-Raytracing/README.rst

 Raytracing in real-time on the GPU
 ##################################

 Real-time raytracer implemented in HLSL.
+The raytracer runs on the GPU, not the CPU.
+This allows for parallelization pf pixel calculations on the GPU's shader units, resulting in thousand-fold speedup for the raytracing process, compared to `software rendering <https://github.com/philiparvidsson/raytracing>`_.

 Features
 ========

+* Adaptive antialiasing (not working too well)
 * Parallelization through use of shader units on GPU
-* Adaptive antialiasing (not working too well)
+* Phong shading model
 * Soft shadows/shadow ray sampling

 .. image:: assets/images/image_2016-11-28_05-54-29.png